Engineering Notes

 $$V^\pi(s) = \sum_{s'} M^\pi(s, s')\, r(s')$$

 Or in matrix form: $\mathbf{v}^\pi = M^\pi \mathbf{r}$.
 The value function is just a linear combination of the SR rows, weighted by rewards.
-Change the reward vector $\mathbf{r}$ and you get the new value function instantly — no re-training required.
+Change the reward vector $\mathbf{r}$ and you get the new value function instantly, with no re-training required.

 The Successor Representation was introduced by Peter Dayan in 1993 (“Improving Generalization for Temporal Difference Learning: The Successor Representation”, Neural Computation).
 Dayan noticed that TD learning was learning both environmental structure and reward signal simultaneously, making transfer between related tasks needlessly expensive.